sqdlab/sqdlab.github.io/documentation/sqdtoolz/user/overview.md

 ___

-This completed the Design and Use Philosophy of the entire stack.
+This completes the Design and Use Philosophy of the entire stack.